vb-pogribnyi/OpenCircle/Open Circle.md

     plt.show()
 ```

 Now we have to implement the randomizations.
-Let's start with the angle, so that we can have the label as well.
-To do that we need generate the angle in degree, then transform it into radians for the label.
-Then we need to insert it into transform function:
+Let's start with the angle, so that we can implement the label as well.
+We need to generate the angle in degrees, then transform it into radians for the label.
+We need to insert it into the transform function as well:

 ```python
     angle = np.random.uniform(0, 360)